-When we compare the travel costs of actual travelers between Flagstaff and South Lake Tahoe, we can see that South Lake Tahoe is more expensive.
-And not only is Flagstaff much less expensive, but it is actually a significantly cheaper destination.
-So, traveling to Flagstaff would let you spend less money overall.
-Or, you could decide to spend more money in Flagstaff and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
-The same level of travel in South Lake Tahoe would naturally cost you much more money, so you would probably want to keep your budget a little tighter in South Lake Tahoe than you might in Flagstaff.
+When we compare the travel costs of actual travelers between Flagstaff and South Lake Tahoe, we can see that Flagstaff is more expensive.
+And not only is South Lake Tahoe much less expensive, but it is actually a significantly cheaper destination.
+So, traveling to South Lake Tahoe would let you spend less money overall.
+Or, you could decide to spend more money in South Lake Tahoe and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
+The same level of travel in Flagstaff would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Flagstaff than you might in South Lake Tahoe.

 Related Articles for Flagstaff